ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ### CommitRequest {#pp-cli-commit-request}

-The `CommitRequest` struct is simply a fixed message corresponding to the ID of the server.
+The `CommitRequest` struct is simply a fixed message allowing opaque metadata.

 ~~~
 struct {
-  opaque server_id<1..2^16-1>
+  opaque info<1..2^16-1>
 } CommitRequest;
 ~~~

 ### CommitResponse {#pp-cli-commit-response}

-The `CommitResponse` struct is contains an opaque set of bytes that correspond to some state that the server has generated.
+The `CommitResponse` struct is contains an opaque set of bytes that correspond to some commitment that the server has generated.
 The structure and format of this value is implementation specific depending on whether the server is stateful.

 ~~~
 struct {
-  opaque state<1..2^16-1>
+  opaque commitment<1..2^16-1>
 } CommitResponse;
 ~~~